Charles Gaines (artist): Art career

 While living in New York City in 1974, Gaines was encouraged by printmaker Robert (Bob) Blackburn to meet the teacher and printmaker Benjamin Leroy Wigfall.
-In 1973Wigfall had launched a community printshop called Communications Village in Kingston, NY, and invited Gaines to be a visiting artist.
+In 1973, Wigfall had launched a community printshop called Communications Village in Kingston, NY, and invited Gaines to be a visiting artist.
 There, with the help of printer assistants who studied with Wigfall, he translated his earliest systems-based abstractions, such as Circles and X's, into intaglio prints.

 In Motion: Trisha Brown Dance (1981), Gaines photographed postmodern dancer Trisha Brown performing the piece Son of Gone Fishin.
 Numbering the spaces in a grid that correspond with the body in motion, and overlaying another grid drawing for each image in the series, Gaines seeks to transcribe the moving body in a way that the photograph cannot.
 In doing so, he also creates an erasure of the body's distinguishing contours – aligning with Trisha Brown's embrace of structures that obscure themselves.
 With the series Walnut Tree Orchard, Charles Gaines started working with photographs in his artworks in addition to mathematical formulas, continuing the use of grid paper.